Skip to content

 Title: Hold Me Safe

-Han Jaehwa is a prolific mystery and crime novelist.
-He’s so prolific that his work is being adapted into live-action.
-Unfortunately, while he is a beloved novelist, those who know him in person aren’t as big of a fan of him.
-He’s prickly, never mincing words, no matter how harsh they may be.
-This leads to a lot of gossip, including rumors about him being gay (which he is) and having sex to get what he wants (which he doesn’t).
-Jaehwa couldn’t care less about what people have to say about him, just happy to live the way he wants without appeasing anyone.
+Han Jaehwa is a prolific and crime novelist.
+He's so prolific that his work is being adapted into live-action.
+Unfortunately, while he is a beloved novelist, those who know him in person aren't as big of a fan of him.
+He's prickly, never mincing words, no matter how harsh they may be.
+This leads to a lot of gossip, including rumors about him being gay (which he is) and having sex to get what he wants (which he doesn't).
+Jaehwa couldn't care less about what people have to say about him, just happy to live the way he wants without appeasing anyone.

 Life is all good until Jaehwa comes home to find things moved around.
 Someone has been in his house.
-Fearing for his safety, Jaehwa hires a bodyguard Seong Taekyung.
-As it happens, the bodyguard is exactly Jaehwa’s type, and after some heated moments between the two, they shift their professional relationship into an intimate situationship.
+Fearing for his safety, Jaehwa hires a bodyguard, Seong Taekyung.
+As it happens, the bodyguard is exactly Jaehwa's type, and after some heated moments between the two, they shift their professional relationship into an intimate situationship.
 The two are having fun together, and Jaehwa feels much safer, so everything is set to return to normal.

-That is until a fan letter full of razor blades, comes in through the mail.
-The stalker has clearly not been deterred by Taekyung’s presence, and it seems their moves will only get more violent.
+That is until a fan letter, full of razor blades comes in through the mail.
+The stalker has clearly not been deterred by Taekyung's presence, and it seems their moves will only get more violent.
 Can Taekyung catch the stalker before he becomes someone worse?
 And can Jaehwa keep his relationship with Taekyung casual, or will he inevitably fall in love with his protector and the only person he can trust right now?

 Manhwa Review | Trap?
 Trap! by Ichika